Assumptions

 Multivariate Assumptions

-Assumptions are frequently describing the property of a symbol.
-However, it is also possible to describe relationships betwen multiple symbols.
+Assumptions frequently describe the property of a symbol.
+However, it is also possible to describe relationships betwen symbols.

 ce.assume(ce.parse('xy + 1 = 0'))'